cloud-ark/kubeplus/README.md

    $ kubectl kubeplus commands
 ```

-KubePlus's ``kubectl connections`` plugin enables discovering Kubernetes resource relationship graphs.
+KubePlus's ``kubectl connections`` plugin enables discovering Kubernetes application topologies.
 You can use it with any Kubernetes resource (built-in resources like Pod, Deployment, or custom resources like MysqlCluster, Jenkins, etc.).
 Here is how you can use the ``kubectl connections`` plugin:

 ```